ffund/intro-ml-tss21/slides/8-neural.md

 We need to compute the gradient of the loss function with respect to *every* weight, and there are $N_H(N_I+1)+N_O(N_H+1)$ weights!

+Two perspectives on backpropagation:

+* It's just the chain rule
+* It's not just the chain rule

-The key to efficient computation will be:
+Re: "it's not just the chain rule", the key to efficient computation will be:

 * saving all the intermediate (hidden) variables on the forward pass, to reuse in the computation of gradients
 * computing the gradients in a *backwards* pass - going from output to input, and accumulating local derivatives along the path (you'll see!)

 :::
 ### Composite functions and computational graphs